 Weather In Spiti Valley In August

-In Spiti Valley, temperature in August varies from 15° Celsius to 4° Celsius, and contrary to the popular opinion, it seldom rains.
+Spiti Valley temperature in August varies from 15° Celsius to 4° Celsius, and contrary to the popular opinion, it seldom rains.
 So, don’t let yourself fall for the myth because while a lot of other places receive heavy downpour during this month, Spiti usually doesn’t.

-The weather is moderately cold, but there are also long hours of sunshine, which makes the valley look green and alive.
+The Spiti Valley climate in August is moderately cold, but there are also long hours of sunshine, which makes the valley look green and alive.
 And since there is little to no rain, it is also the best time to plan a Spiti Valley trek in August.

 Known as one of the dangerous passes in the world, visiting the Baralacha Pass is nothing less than an achievement, especially if you’re not brave at heart.
 You can reach here either via your bike or by trekking.
 The intersection of Pir Panjal, The Great Himalayan, and the Zanskar Ranges is definitely a sight you wouldn’t want to miss.